cloudworldt/kubernetes/README.md

-# Docker : Author :- Rizwan
+# Docker : Documented By :- Rizwan

 ### How to install Docker ?
 ##### Install Docker on Ubuntu : PROD